8 data integration challenges and how to overcome them

 8. Mixed tool sets and architecture

 The good news is that, except in the most complex scenarios, you won't be trying to solve every challenge listed.
-Also, if your systems are running on a cloud platform from one of the mega-vendors, versions of many of these tools likely will be available in some form.
+Also, if your systems are running on a cloud platform from one of the mega-vendors, versions of many of these tools will likely be available in some form.
 They might not always be best-in-class, but they're a good place to start -- the integration and consistency between them is helpful when starting out.

 On the other hand, your choice of a data integration platform might be driven by your need for a very specific set of tools.
-For example, some data engineers -- particularly in manufacturing companies -- find out that only one streaming tool really meets their needs.
+For example, some data engineers -- particularly in manufacturing companies -- find that only one streaming tool really meets their needs.
 The platform that supports it best wins the day.

 Best practices for managing data integration processes